TEXTURES OF TATOOINE + VAPORATOR FRAGMENTS + SLAVE QUARTERS SCRAP

 Death Star II Sections

-These sections were salvaged from the ILM model shop nearly forty years ago.
+The brass sections mounted on our cardbacks were salvaged from the ILM model shop nearly forty years ago.

 Today, the six-foot diameter Death Star II model is housed in the Lucasfilm Archives at Skywalker Ranch, Marin County, California.